Public-Health-Scotland/R-Resources/posit_workbench_best_practice_with_r.md

 ## Purpose

 This document aims to offer guidance to users on good practices for efficient and effective use of R and Posit Applications (in particular Posit Workbench) on Microsoft Azure.
+This guidance provides a background and specific advice, for more guidance and training, please visit the [PHS Data Science Knowledge Base](https://public-health-scotland.github.io/knowledge-base/).
 ## Posit Workbench Sessions

 ### Close your session when you’re not using it